 Health Promotion is an interdisciplinary field focused on preventing negative health outcomes and promoting optimal health through individual, organizational, and community change.
 The mission of the Health Promotion major is to provide students with a core understanding of health promotion and disease prevention, as well as the theory and methods to develop, implement, and evaluate health promotion programs.

 Upon graduation, Health Promotion majors will be prepared for careers in community health promotion, university/college health promotion, government agencies, voluntary health agencies, health care settings, corporate fitness and wellness centers, and fitness rehabilitation.
 Many of our students choose to complete a semester-long internship and seek professional certifications such as Certified Health Education Specialist (CHES), American College of Sports Medicine (ACSM), National Strength and Conditioning Certified Personal Trainer (NCA-CPT), and National Academy of Sports Medicine (NASM), amongst many others.
-Graduates of this program who are interested in continuing their education tend to pursue graduate degrees in health promotion or related fields of study such as physical therapy, occupational therapy, allied health, nursing, public health, nutrition, counseling, or allied health.
+Graduates of this program who are interested in continuing their education tend to pursue graduate degrees in health promotion or related fields of study such as public health, physical therapy, occupational therapy, allied health, nursing, nutrition, counseling, or allied health.

 Degree Plans and Four-Year Guides: